capacitor-community/intune/website/docs/troubleshooting.md

 	</array>
 ```

-THis enables your app to launch the authenticator.
+This enables your app to launch the authenticator.

+### MSALErrorDomain -50000 when using brokered auth

+This is a configuration issue in the Azure Active Directory Portal.
+Ensure the app registration has permission to access the `Microsoft Mobile Application Management` API.
+Please contact your administrator to enable your app to access the necessary APIs.

 ### Enable logging